PowerShift Publications 2018-2011

 Investment Protection in the EU-Canada Comprehensive Economic and Trade Agreement (CETA): a critical analysis (Eng.)

 This publication by PowerShift e.V., Campact e.V., Foodwatch and TTIP-Unfairhandelbar analyses the reform proposals of the European Commission on investment jurisdiction in the context of the TTIP/TAFTA and notes that these reforms maintain the controversial special rights for foreign investors.
-The analysis argues that these rights are unnecessary, as there is robust legal protection for investors in both the EU and the US, and that the proposed reforms give investors far-reaching privileges, potentially to the detriment of public interests.
+The analysis argues that these rights are unnecessary, as there is robust legal protection for investors in both the EU and the US, and that the proposed reforms grant investors far-reaching privileges, potentially to the detriment of public interests.

 Analysis of ISDS mechanisms in international trade agreements